Posts Tagged: grief

 Freedom Starts With Hope

 Freedom starts with hope.
-Realizing the power of trust, belief, and faith, inherent in the word has kept me reaching out and allowing others to reach in no matter what crisis comes my way.
+Realizing the power of trust, belief, and faith inherent in the word has kept me reaching out and allowing others to reach in no matter the crisis.
 I have been struggling lately.
-Sometimes I forget to keep my hope in Jesus and start looking to others or my own ways of self-medicating.
+Sometimes, I forget to keep my hope in Jesus and start looking to others or my own ways of self-medicating.
 These are moments.
-Despair has an end and knowing that I can turn from sin and embrace the truth of God’s promises, come what may.
+Despair has an end, and knowing that I can turn from sin and embrace the truth of God’s promises, come what may, has kept me reaching out and allowing others to reach out.

 For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.